Apply by 5 January 2015

 If you are unable to find the information you require, please contact the Admissions Office for assistance.

-Apply by 15 December 2014As this is a distance learning programme, we understand that applicants may live overseas or outside London and are unable to deliver supporting documents them in person.
+Apply by 5 January 2015As this is a distance learning programme, we understand that applicants may live overseas or outside London and are unable to deliver supporting documents them in person.
 Electronics copies of supporting documents are acceptable for the online application.
 To comply with official admissions procedures, if you are made an offer, applicants must submit original certified or notarised copies of the supporting documents by post or courier and make a payment of part or full fees to be received no later than 12 January 2015.
 We have set the deadline to ensure that your documentation arrives in time for us to process it.
 This also allows time for you to receive the required course materials ready for the start of the programme.

 Learning and teaching

-Teaching operates via Queen Mary's virtual learning environment (QMPlus) and other tangible media.
+Teaching operates via Queen Mary's virtual learning environment (QMplus) and other tangible media.

 The Diploma is taught by leading experts in the area and covers international and comparative commercial arbitration.

 Continuous assessment will enhance the student-tutor relationship and you will be provided with regular feedback.
 You will also be able to address questions and concerns directly to the course convenor and the course director.
-You are entittle to use specialist electronic databases, such as Westlaw and LexisNexis.
+You are entitled to use specialist electronic databases, such as Westlaw and LexisNexis.

 Each module will consist of assessed tasks, a module essay and final assessment exercise (take-home exam).